pablof7z/ai-sdk-provider-claude-code/README.md

 **How it works**: The provider appends JSON generation instructions to your prompt and extracts valid JSON from Claude's response.
 While not as robust as native JSON mode, it works well for most use cases.

-**Important limitations**:
+**Important notes**:
-- **No real-time streaming for objects**: Since we rely on prompt engineering rather than native JSON support, `streamObject` must wait for the complete response before parsing the JSON.
-This means `streamObject` and `generateObject` behave identically for object generation - both wait for the full response.
-- **Object-tool mode not supported**: Only `object-json` mode (via `generateObject`/`streamObject`) is available.
+- **Object mode support**: Only `object-json` mode is supported (via `generateObject`/`streamObject`).
+The provider uses prompt engineering and JSON extraction to ensure reliable object generation.
-- **Regular text streaming works**: Only standard text generation truly benefits from streaming.
-Object generation always requires the complete response.
+- **Streaming behavior**: While `streamObject` is supported, it accumulates the full response before extracting JSON to ensure validity.
+Regular text streaming works in real-time.

 ## Object Generation Cookbook